franciscodeveloper2021/number-guessing-database/README.md

 ## Files

-- **number_guessing.sh**: Bash script to interact with the database, allowing players to play the number guessing game and recording game data.
+- **number_guess.sh**: Bash script to interact with the database, allowing players to play the number guessing game and recording game data.
 - **number_guess.sql**: SQL file containing the database schema and initial setup.
 - **README.md**: This file, providing an overview of the project.